 - Your light needs to be at about 4 o’clock, or 8 o’clock

 In other words, between 45 degrees and 60 degrees to your subject.
-You’ll need to adjust the exact placement of the light according to your subject’s face.
+You’ll need to adjust the exact placement of the light according to your subject’s face and nose shape.

 2. Height of the light

-Now, to get the light over your subject’s nose to create that triangle of light, you have to raise your light.
+To get the light over your subject’s nose to create the Rembrandt triangle of light, you have to raise your light.

-My rule of thumb is to start with the light a ruler length above my subject’s head.
+My rule of thumb is to start with the light a ruler length higher than my subject’s head.
 It’s a foot in imperial measurement, or 30cm, but I always need to relate measurements to something that I’m familiar with, so I think in rulers.

-It’s not just the nose that dictates your light position.
+It’s not just the nose that dictates your light position in Rembrandt lighting.

-If your subject has deep set eyes, the light will need to be a little lower than for someone whose eyes aren’t deep set.
-Otherwise, there won’t be any catchlights in your subject’s eyes and a portrait without catchlights can be a bit lifeless.
+If your subject has deep set eyes, the light needs to be a little lower than for someone whose eyes aren’t deep set.
+Otherwise, there won’t be any catchlights in your subject’s eyes and a portrait without catchlights appears lifeless.

 3. Angle of the light